FUSAKLA/promruval/README.md

 ### Configuration

-Promruval uses a yaml configuration file to define the validation rules.
+Promruval uses a yaml or jsonnet (if config file ends with `.jsonnet`) configuration file to define the validation rules.

 Basic structure is: